christophergandrud/coreSim/README.md

 **coreSim** aims to overcome these issue with a focus on *simplicity*.
 It tries to:

-- Do a few things really well.
+- Do a small set of things really well.

 - Have as few dependencies as possible.
-Only import packages if they make significant performance improvements over what is available in base R.
+Only import packages if they make significant performance improvements over base R.

-- Return simple `data.frame` output.
+- Return simple `data.frame` output that can be easily manipulated.

-- Have informative error messages that are easy for users to understand.
+- Have informative error messages that are easy for users to understand and which guide them to solutions.

-Additionally, **coreSim** is aiming for very high reliability.
-Simplicity helps with this, so does aiming for 100% code test coverage.
+Additionally, **coreSim** aims for very high reliability.
+Simplicity helps with acheive this goal.
+So does aiming for 100% code test coverage.

 These characteristics allow **coreSim** to form the backbone of many specific and unanticipated implementations of the simulation approach.